Skip to main content

 Redirect to URL

-To configure Redirect to URL action type:
+To configure the Redirect to URL action type:

-1. Insert a Custom Button.
+1. Insert a custom button.